mayawagon/mayawagon.github.io/worklog.md

 - create workplan for bklynCONNECT using open practices
 - set time to meet with Selvon every other week
 - check & send t4sj transcripts
+- send list of links and resources to Cheila